 New Courses for Smart Spaces

 One of the project deliverables is a series of three self-paced, online courses called Making Space for Active Learning in Your Library, which will guide your library through the process of rethinking and reconfiguring physical space to make room for active learning and work with your community to create new services and programs.
-The first two courses are available now, and course three is coming soon!

 1. Active Learning and Community Discovery introduces the concepts of active learning and placemaking, and the tools and process for community discovery.